Toanlele/GomusicX/README.md

 In most cases this command must be run by root user or through sudo command.
 ### FreeBSD, OpenBSD
 BSD systems are not tested well.
 If ALSA works, Oto should work.
+# usage method
+    Press the K key to play music, and press the Q key to exit the program